mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 # Type System Aspect

 > A type system is part of a language definition assigning types to the nodes in the models written using the language.
-The type system language is also used to check certain constraints on nodes and their types.
+The type system checks certain constraints on nodes and their types.
 >
 > — <cite>MPS documentation</cite>